Admissions/Registration Procedures

 In-Class Registration

 Students must attend the first meeting where in-class registration takes place or they may lose their seat to another student.
 A minimum number of students must attend the first class meeting to ensure the required enrollment is met.
-In-class registration is on a first-come, first-served basis, however, students enrolling in a year-round class may enter and register in the class at any time.
+In-class registration is on a first-come, first-served basis, however, students enrolling in a open-entry/open exit class may enter and register in the class at any time.

 Class Attendance/Cancellations